bparanj/crystal/programming/javascript/yield.md

-Yes, the `yield` keyword in JavaScript and Ruby share similarities in their fundamental concept, which is to pause and resume execution within a function.
+The `yield` keyword in JavaScript and Ruby share similarities in their fundamental concept, which is to pause and resume execution within a function.
 However, there are differences in their usage and behavior due to the different nature of these languages.

 **JavaScript:**